riderjensen/tacotron2/README.md

 This repo includes a number of changes from NVIDIA's repo, Tacotron 2 (without wavenet).
 Our Grapheme-to-Phoneme solution relies on the eng_to_ipa module with an epitran fallback for non-dictionary words.
 Epitran requires the FLITE module to function, due to English's poor graphic-phonetic correspondance.
 Please note that this will likely cause installation difficulties on windows systems.

+IPA Preprocessing: This repo contains an optional grapheme-to-phoneme conversion script for improved model stability and generalization.
+To use it, set ipa_preprocessing = True in hparams.py.

 Installing epitran and FLITE:
 https://github.com/dmort27/epitran